Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Conclusion and Future Work

 \subsubsection{Acknowledgments}

-We would like to extend our gratitude for the work and support of members of the Julia Lab, in particular Tim Besard, Julian Samaroo, and Valentin Churavy, who developed and helped with our understanding of available tools within the Julia ecosystem for performance portability.
+We thank the members of the Julia Lab.
 R.A. acknowledges the KAUST Ibn Rushd post-doctoral fellowship.
-The authors acknowledge the MIT Office of Research Computing and Data, ACES at Texas A and M HPRC (CIS250776 ACCESS, supported by U.S. NSF 2138259, 2138286, 2138307, 2137603, 2138296), and the Advanced Micro Devices Developer Cloud for providing high-performance computing resources.
-This material is based upon work supported by the US NSF (CNS-2346520, PHY-2028125, RISE-2425761, DMS-2325184, OAC-2103804, OSI-2029670), DARPA (HR00112490488), DoE (DE-NA0003965), and USAFR (FA8750-19-2-1000).
-The U.S. Government, its agencies, and their employees do not make any warranty, do not endorse, recommend, or favor, nor assume any liability for anything in this report, nor represent that its use would not infringe privately owned rights.
-The views and opinions expressed herein are those of the authors only.
+The authors acknowledge the MIT ORCD, TACC at UT Austin (TG-CIS250776, allocation CIS250776 through ACCESS, supported by U.S. NSF 2138259, 2138286, 2138307, 2137603, and 2138296), and the AMD University Program.
+This material is based upon work supported by the US NSF (CNS-2346520, RISE-2425761, DMS-2325184, OAC-2103804, OSI-2029670), DARPA (HR00112490488), USAFR (FA8750-19-2-1000), and DoE NNSA (DE-NA0004266).
+The U.S. Government, its agencies and employees do not make any warranty, do not assume any liability or responsibility, do not make any endorsement for anything in this report, and do not represent that its use would not infringe privately owned rights.
+The views and opinions of authors expressed herein are those of the authors alone.